MsMaddyMac/webapi-iv-guided/notes.md

 ## Quote

 > Developers get paid to deliver value, not lines of code.
+>
 > &mdash; A pragmatic developer

 ## Jargon

-_"Single Responsibility Prinicple"_
+_"Single Responsibility Principle"_

 Do one thing really well.
 Only one reason to change.

-## **Deployment**
+## Deployment

 - extract configuration into environment variables.
-- Continuous Deployment from GitHub to Heroku.
+- setup Continuous Deployment from GitHub to Heroku.
+  - connect heroku to GitHub
+    - create application
+    - on `Deploy Tab` select Git Hub, answer yes to security prompt
+    - search for the repository to connect
+    - pick the brach to deploy
+    - click `Enable Automatic Deploys`
+    - scroll down and click the `Deploy Branch` button
   - commit and push to GH and the api gets updated on Heroku.
-  - add a "start" script to the package.json "script".
+  - add a "start" script to `package.json` > `"start" : "node index.js"`
-  -
+  - make the Port dynamic

+## Git Stuff

-## Switching Remotes
+### Switching Remotes

 - `git remote set-url origin url to new empty repository on GH`
-- `git remove -v` to see where your remotes point
+- `git remote -v` to see where your remotes point

+### Cloning with Custom Folder Name